 The Ho Chunk (Winnebago) people share their pride and history annually through a powwow that attracts thousands of visitors and hundreds of dancers.
 But, how do they continue to tell their story beyond a four-day powwow?
-Since 2006, the Clans Sculpture Garden and Cultural Plaza shares the story of the tribe’s 12 clans.
+Since 2006, the Honoring-the-Clans Sculpture Garden and Cultural Plaza shares the story of the tribe’s 12 clans.
 Located on the edge of a retail center, the sculpture garden offers visitors information about each clan.
 Clans are part of tribal society.
 Each tribal member belongs to a clan.

 The Ho Chunk, whose homeland is the Green Bay, Wisconsin, area, came to Nebraska as part of forced tribal resettlement.
 The reservation is located in northeast Nebraska, about 75 minutes north of Omaha.
 A larger band of Ho Chunk is located in Wisconsin.

 The sculpture garden was part of the tribe’s economic development program.
 It has become a tourist attraction, located just off Highway 77.
 Charles Aldrich, a Ho Chunk, was the artist for the project.
 Aldrich graduated from the University of South Dakota.